adamdecaf/moov-go-client/client/docs/ACHFilesApi.md

 ## UpdateFile

-> File UpdateFile(ctx, fileId, createFile, optional)
+> File UpdateFile(ctx, fileID, createFile, optional)
 Updates the specified File Header by setting the values of the parameters passed.
 Any parameters not provided will be left unchanged.

 ### Required Parameters